 Ötschergräben is a gorge located in the Ötscher-Tormäuer Nature Park within the Mostviertel of Lower Austria.
 Nicknamed the “Grand Canyon of Austria”, Ötschergräben is a perfect destination for outdoor lovers of all fitness levels.
 It’s also a perfect weekend getaway for those based in Vienna.

 You can do a day-hike in Ötschergräben, or a 2-day hike.
-The route detailed below is a 2-day thru-hike.
+The route detailed below is a 2-day point-to-point hike.

 - Trailhead: Ötscher base in Wienerbruck